 - 'Polite' or 'honorific' language in Japanese is traditionally described in terms of the following three categories.
 (Some sources make additional distinctions within these categories.) - It is an empirical question as to how these categories of polite/honorific language are used in practice!
-(See Barke (2010) for one example of a quantitative study.)
+(See Barke (2010) for one quantitative study.)